 The staff of the University will, where possible, assist students to obtain this employment, but it is emphasized that the primary responsibility for obtaining suitable industrial experience rests with each student.
 Progression to succeeding years of the course and the award of the degree are dependent on the completion of the requisite periods of industrial employment at a standard approved by the University.

-Part-time Study
+Part-time courses leading to the award of the degree of Bachelor of Science (Engineering) in these six fields may be taken over a period of six years, but these courses are being phased out and new enrolments are no longer accepted.